yitzchak/trivial-do/README.md

 ## doseq

-Iterates over a the values of a sequence.
+Iterates over the values of a sequence.

 ```lisp
 (doseq (value sequence &optional return-form)